Help Center Article

 How Will Golden Week Impact My Shipments?

 Golden Week is a week-long national holiday in China, so Chinese factories will be closed.
-As importers rush to move shipments out of China before the holidays closures, capacity will be tight and prices will be high for both ocean and air freight.
+As importers rush to ship goods from China to the US before the holidays closures, capacity will be tight and prices will be high for both ocean freight and airfreight.